awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-runs.md

   This field is deprecated\.
 Use `MaxCapacity` instead\.

-  The number of AWS Glue data processing units \(DPUs\) allocated to this `JobRun`\.
-You can allocate from 2 to 100 DPUs; the default is 10\.
+  The number of AWS Glue data processing units \(DPUs\) allocated to this JobRun\.
+From 2 to 100 DPUs can be allocated; the default is 10\.
 A DPU is a relative measure of processing power that consists of 4 vCPUs of compute capacity and 16 GB of memory\.
 For more information, see the [AWS Glue pricing page](https://aws.amazon.com/glue/pricing/)\.
 + `ExecutionTime` – Number \(integer\)\.

   The amount of time \(in seconds\) that the job run consumed resources\.